Lala Kent Refuses To Identify Her Allegedly ‘Married’ Boyfriend During ‘Vanderpump Rules’ Reunion

 “I have a boyfriend who I’m madly in love with, and this married man rumor that who knows where the f**k they pulled this out, whose a** it came out of, it’s just not worth it to me in any way, shape or form,” she told Us Weekly at the time.
 “I feel like my personal life is meant to be personal, and I don’t have to share everything.
 Even though they want to call it a reality TV show, this s**t is not real.”

-While Lala Kent didn’t seem to be open to a potential return to the series, she hinted recently that she may have had a change of heart.
+While Lala Kent didn’t seem to be open to a potential return to the series, she hinted recently that she might have had a change of heart.

 “It depends.
 I don’t know.
 It goes day to day… such a fresh wound.
 We just did the reunion.
 I’d have to sleep on it — for a few nights,” she explained of a Vanderpump Rules comeback while chatting with TooFab weeks ago.